Marius Căta-Chițiga

 Marius Căta-Chiţiga (born 13 February 1960) is a retired Romanian volleyball player who won a bronze medal at the 1980 Summer Olympics.

 Căta-Chițiga started playing volleyball in 1972 at the Sports School in Timișoara and in 1974 won a national junior title.
-In 1975 he moved to Poli Timișoara and in 1977 to Dinamo București.
-With Dinamo he won the 1979 CEV Cup and ten national titles.
-Between 1992 and 1994 he played in Greece for Panellinios Atena, and after returning to Romania competed for Rapid Bucuresti.
+In 1975, he moved to Poli Timișoara and in 1977 to Dinamo București.
+With Dinamo he won the 1979 CEV Cup and the CEV Champions League in 1981 and ten national titles.
+Between 1992 and 1994, he played in Greece for Panellinios Athens, and after returning to Romania competed for Rapid Bucuresti.
 He retired after the 1996 season to become a volleyball coach and official.